upsidedownlabs/upsidedownlabs.github.io/software/chords/chords-python/index.rst

 =====================

 - `Arduino IDE <https://www.arduino.cc/en/software>`_ – Required to upload the Chords Arduino firmware to your development board.
-- Latest version of `Python <https://www.python.org/downloads/>`_ – Ensure you have the most recent version installed.
+- `Python <https://www.python.org/downloads/>`_ – Ensure you have the most recent version installed.
 - `VS Code <https://code.visualstudio.com/>`_ or any other code editor (Alternatively, you can use the Command Prompt).

 Hardware Requirements